A CONVERSATION between Katy Marchant and her boyfriend and family clearly highlighted the cyclist’s expectations at the Rio Olympics.

 Rest assured they will also be heading to Tokyo, with Marchant confident her first Olympic medal is the first of more to come.

-Marchant, 23, is still coming to terms with having exceeded all her expectations by bagging Great Britain a bronze medal in women’s cycling individual sprint.
+Marchant, 23, is still coming to terms with having exceeded all her expectations by bagging Great Britain a bronze medal in the women’s cycling individual sprint.

 She beat Holland’s Elis Ligtlee in the bronze-medal best-of-three shootout in Rio, having negotiated qualifying and then three knockout rounds before seeing her bid for gold ended at the semi-final stage by eventual Olympic champion Kristina Vogel of Germany.